 Allow for Air Flow

 For more air flow there should be 2-3 inches wide space around your computer.
 Specially take notice of the back side and make sure there’s nothing sitting at back to block air.
+You can also place external computer fan to provide more air flow in system.

 Clean Your Computer